Faculty: Jose N. Nobrega, PhD

 Research is focused on regional brain differences in neuroreceptor regulatory mechanisms both in normal and pathological conditions.
 To this end, receptor autoradiographic techniques, in situ hybridization and quantitative immunohistochemistry are used in preclinical models.
 Current projects include regional brain changes induced by: (a) drugs of abuse; (b) treatments used in neuropsychiatric conditions including pharmacological agents and deep brain stimulation; and (c) specific behavioural states, including stress-induced behaviours, impulse control and movement disorders.
 Neurochemical systems currently studied in these preparations include dopamine, norepinephrine, serotonin, acetylcholine, GABA and glutamate.

 Wheeler AL, Creed MC, Voineskos AN, Nobrega JN.
 Changes in brain functional connectivity after chronic haloperidol in rats: a network analysis.
-Intl J Neuropsychopharmacol., 2014, in press.
+International Journal of Neuropsychopharmacology, 2014, 17, 1129-1138.

 Nona C, Guirgis S, Nobrega JN.
 Susceptibility to ethanol sensitization is differentially associated with changes in pCREB, trkB and BDNF mRNA expression in mouse brain.
-Behav Brain Res.
-2013, 242, 25-33.
+Behavioural Brain Research, 2013, 242, 25-33.

 Creed MC, Hamani C, Bridgman A, Fletcher PJ, Nobrega JN.
 Contribution of decreased serotonin release to the antidyskinetic effects of deep brain stimulation in a rodent model of tardive dyskinesia: comparison of the subthalamic and entopeduncular nuclei.
-J Neurosci.
-2012, 32, 9574-9581.
+Journal of Neuroscience, 2012, 32, 9574-9581.

 Centre for Addiction & Mental Health